mikepfeiffer/azure-arch-masterclass/Monday/Lab 3/README.md

 2. RDP to the server and install the RSAT-ADDS module (Install-WindowsFeature rsat-adds)
 3. Download and execute the PowerShell script in this repo to create 20-50 dummy users in your on-prem AD forest.
 Make sure the users UPN is set to your custom domain registered in AAD
 4. Download and install Azure AD Connect Sync on your domain controller
 5. Deploy a custom configuration of Azure AD Connect Sync and explore the options available.
-Make sure you deploy password hash synchronization and password write back
+Make sure you deploy password hash synchronization.
+Also make sure that your gloabl AAD user is not a Microsoft account, and that you create a new service account when authenticating to the local directory.
 6. Verfiy that your on-prem users are showing up in AAD after the intial sync
 7. Trying signing into the Azure portal with an on-prem users credentials